uboat.net

 CargoBallast

-The crew abandoned ship in three lifeboats which soon lost contact.
-On 6 February, the master and 10 crew members were picked up from one boat by the British steam merchant Port Halifax and landed in New York.
-One man in this boat died before it had been located.
-Three men in a second boat also died of exposure before the other six in it were picked up on 6 February by the Dutch motor merchant Castor in 36°11N/72°35W and landed at Curaçao.
-17 of the 18 remaining survivors in the third boat (one man died of exposure) were picked up by a Brazilian merchant and taken to Pernambuco.
+All crew members abandoned ship in three lifeboats which soon lost contact with each other in a snowstorm.
+On 6 February, the master and 10 crew members were picked up from one boat by the British steam merchant Port Halifax (Master R.P.
+Fuller) in 36°43N/72°23W and landed in New York the next day.
+One man in this boat died of exposure before it was located.
+Three men in the boat of the chief officer also died of exposure before the other six occupants were picked up by the Dutch motor merchant Castor in 36°11N/72°35W on 7 February and landed at Willemstad, Curaçao on 13 February.
+The boat in charge of the second engineer almost swamped during the storm and the survivors had to bail it out constantly.
+The boatswain died of exposure in this lifeboat before its occupants were picked up after three days by the Brazilian steam merchant Taubate and taken to Recife, arriving on 22 February.
+Many of the survivors suffered from frostbite.

 If you can help us with any additional information on this vessel then please contact us.